4d/docs/website/translated_docs/es/ViewPro/method-list.md

 Pass the new name for the formula in *name*.
 If the name is already used within the same scope, the new named formula replaces the existing one.
 Note that you can use the same name for different scopes (see below).

 You can pass an object with additional properties for the named formula in *options*.
-The following properties are supported:
+Se soportan las siguientes propiedades:

 | Propiedad | Tipo   | Descripción                                                                                                                                                                                                                                                                                                                                                                                                                        |